-Dear Senator:
+Dear Representative:

-We understand that the Committee expects to turn its attention in coming weeks to the various legislative proposals that have been put forward to promote job growth by reducing supposed barriers to capital formation.
-Americans for Financial Reform ("AFR") is a coalition of over 250 national, state, local groups who have come together to advocate for reform of the financial industry.
+We understand that the House expects to take up the Jumpstart Our Business Startups Act (JOBS Act) this week.
+We are writing on behalf of the Consumer Federation of America and Americans for Financial Reform ("AFR") to express our strong opposition to this ill-conceived legislation, legislation that is more likely to drive up the cost of capital for small and emerging companies than it is to promote job creation.
+AFR is a coalition of over 250 national, state, and local groups who have come together to advocate for reform of the financial industry.
 Members of AFR include consumer, civil rights, investor, retiree, community, labor, faith based and business groups along with prominent independent experts.
-As such, we have a strong interest in ensuring that policy proposals to promote job growth don't undermine the protections we rely on to keep our capital markets honest and transparent.
+As such, our organizations have a strong interest in ensuring that policy proposals to promote job growth don't undermine the protections we rely on to keep our capital markets honest and transparent.
+The JOBS Act fails that test.

 With millions of Americans still out of work in the wake of the recent financial crisis, we agree that an exploration of job creation strategies is timely.
 Moreover, given the central role that our capital markets play in the job creation process and the dramatic changes that have occurred in those markets over the past few decades, it is appropriate that any such review include a careful analysis of whether companies of all sizes and at all stages of development have access to the capital they need to grow and prosper.
-We are concerned, however, that current legislative proposals rely too heavily on anecdotal evidence of a problem and ideologically driven "solutions."
-As the bills have raced through the House, too little study has been devoted to determining the true underlying causes of the recent drop in small company IPOs to allow for appropriately targeted legislative solutions.
-And inadequate attention has been given to the implications of proposed regulatory changes for investors.
-As a result, the proposals currently under consideration risk exposing investors to a new round of fraud and abuse without producing any meaningful or sustainable job growth.
+We are concerned, however, that the legislative proposals packaged together in the JOBS Act rely too heavily on anecdotal evidence of possible problems.
+These proposals represent an indiscriminate and ideologically driven dismantling of investor protections, not a genuine solution to the issues of capital access for small companies.
+As the bills have raced through the House, too little study has been devoted to determining the true underlying causes of the recent drop in small company IPOs to allow for appropriately targeted legislative solutions, and inadequate attention has been given to the implications of proposed regulatory changes for investors.